Mahuton/Mahuton/README.md

-### Hello World 👋
+### Hi there 👋

 I'm Mahuton, software developer and E-Commerce projects Lead based in Paris.

-## Tech lead and Product owner by days
+### Tech lead and Product owner by days

-I'm currently working as software developer and Technical Product Owner for the [LVMH](https://en.wikipedia.org/wiki/LVMH) company.
+Currently I'm working as software developer and Technical Product Owner for the [LVMH](https://en.wikipedia.org/wiki/LVMH) company.

 I'm also the founder and tech lead at [Cauris Dev](https://www.cauris-dev.com) a digital and web agency based in Paris.

-## Open source software contributor by nights
+### Open source software contributor by nights

 I'm a volunteer contributor to [Mediawiki](https://github.com/wikimedia/mediawiki), the software that power [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) and other Wiki projects.

-Here are some of my contributions: [https://gerrit.wikimedia.org/r/q/Mh-3110](https://gerrit.wikimedia.org/r/q/Mh-3110)
+(Some of my Mediawiki contributions)(https://gerrit.wikimedia.org/r/q/Mh-3110)

 <!--
 **Mahuton/Mahuton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.